MicrosoftDocs/office-developer-lync-evergreen-docs/docs/ucma-sdk/publishalwaysonline-quickstart.md

 ## Features

-  -
 - Custom presence publication

 - **ApplicationEndpoint** establishment

 - **ApplicationEndpointSettings** creation by registering a delegate with **RegisterForApplicationEndpointSettings**

 - Endpoint state change notification handling

 ## Prerequisites

-  - Lync Server 2013.
+- Lync Server 2013

-  - Provisioned trusted application endpoint.
+- Provisioned trusted application endpoint

-## Running the sample
+## Run the sample

 1. Supply the user credentials in the accompanying app.config file, or you will be prompted for them when you run the sample.